 In a dynamic controller model, the controller is allocated by the NVM subsystem on demand.
-In this model, all controllers allocated to a specific host have the same state including attached namespaces and Feature settings.
-The host shall specify a Controller ID of FFFFh when using the Fabrics Connect command to establish an association with an NVM subsystem using the dynamic controller model.
+In this model, all controllers allocated to a specific host have the same state at the time the association is established, including attached namespaces and Feature settings.
+Changes to a controller (e.g., attached namespaces, feature settings) after the association is established do not impact other dynamic controllers.
+The host shall specify a Controller ID of FFFFh when using the Fabrics Connect command (refer to section 3.3) to establish an association with an NVM subsystem using the dynamic controller model.

-In a static controller model, controllers that may be allocated to a particular host may have different state.
+In a static controller model, controllers that may be allocated to a particular host may have different state at the time the association is established.
 The controllers within an NVM subsystem are distinguished by their Controller ID.
 The state that persists across associations is any state that persists across a Controller Level Reset.
 In a static controller model, different controllers may present different Feature settings or namespace attachments to the same host.
 The NVM subsystem may allocate particular controllers to specific hosts.

-While allocation of static controllers to hosts are expected to be durable (so that hosts can expect to form associations to the same controllers repeatedly, e.g., after each host reboot), the NVM subsystem may remove the host allocation of a controller that is not in use at any time for implementation specific reasons (e.g., controller resource reclamation, subsystem reconfiguration).
+While allocation of static controllers to hosts are expected to be durable (so that hosts can expect to form associations to the same controllers repeatedly (e.g., after each host reboot)), the NVM subsystem may remove the host allocation of a controller that is not in use at any time for implementation specific reasons (e.g., controller resource reclamation, subsystem reconfiguration).